Election ads put Merkel in focus while rivals hide their man

-The rival parties kicked off the final month of campaigning for the September 22 election by presenting strikingly different TV strategies on Thursday.
-Merkel’s conservatives hold a 16-point lead over the SPD in opinion polls but her center-right coalition may fall short of a majority.
+The rival parties kicked off the final month of campaigning for the Sept.
+22 election by presenting strikingly different TV strategies on Thursday.
+Merkel’s conservatives hold a 16-point lead over the SPD in opinion polls but her centre-right coalition may fall short of a majority.

 “Germany is in good shape and we can’t allow that to be put at risk,” Merkel calmly intones in the central message of the 90-second advert, which includes unusual high-definition close-ups of the 59-year-old leader.